 such as splash screen text and your company name and logo:

 You should generally include your company logo, as this is shown on all user interfaces that the end user sees.

 On the general page, you can also test-drive your logon script using the "Execute" and "Debug" buttons without actually logging on to a computer.

 If you need to troubleshoot on clients, you can temporarily enable step debugging and making errors show on clients.

 On the general page, you can also include Cloud Inventory

 of your machines that comes with your license.

 You can also set a user interface scaling.
 If you users generally have high resolution screens, you may want to make the user interfaces bigger.

-User interfaces means splash screen, printer menus and so forth.
+User interfaces anything the user sees, such as splash screen, printer menus, signature pop-ups and so forth.

 Note in the left menu that you have a menu called "Sub Sites".
 Let's say you have 4 sites in your company and you know these by IP scopes.